Home > Single Post

 Person sweeping outdoor rubber tiles with a wooden broom

-• UV rays and heat
+• UV radiation and heat from sunlight

 • Dirt, sand, leaves, and tree sap

-• Freezing and thawing cycles
+• Freezing and thawing cycles in colder climates

-Daily / Weekly Maintenance Tasks
+Daily and Weekly Maintenance Tasks

 • Sweep or blow away dust, leaves, and sand